GSA/challenges-and-prizes/_historical-challenges/geothermal-design-challenge-2016.md

   to determine how and if the contest is meeting its goals, purposes and audience.
   Submission of this information is also necessary to contact entrants.
-Employees, contractors, officers or judges of the sponsoring organizations are not eligible to enter the contest.
-Judges are not eligible to enter the contest.
+Employees, contractors, officers or judges of the sponsoring organizations are not eligible to enter the contest.</p><p>    Judges are not eligible to enter the contest.
 If an insufficient number of qualified entries are received, the sponsoring organizations reserve the right to modify or cancel the contest prior to announcing winners.
 Should DOE GTO and the INL/CAES decide to bring winning contestants to Washington,